amplab/cyclades/README.md

 double GetLabel()
 - Return label for datapoint.

-const std::vector<double> & GetData()
+void * GetData()
-- Return vector containing data representing datapoint.
-Should be precomputed.
+- Return pointer containing data representing datapoint.
+Should be precomputed for efficiency.

 int GetNumCoordinateTouches
 - Return the number of coordinates that this datapoint touches.